 - Biogas handling systems

-- Gas use devices.
+- Biogas use (utilization) devices.

-A manure collection system is needed to gather manure and transport it to the digester.
+On sites where a manure collection system is needed to gather manure and transport it to the digester.
 Existing liquid/slurry manure management systems can readily be adapted to deliver manure to the anaerobic digester.

 Anaerobic digesters, commonly in the form of covered lagoons or tanks, are designed to stabilize manure and optimize the production of methane.

 A storage facility for digester effluent, or waste matter, is also required.
-In the biogas handling system, biogas—a product of the decomposition of the manure, typically comprising about 60% methane and 40% carbon dioxide—is collected, treated, and piped to a gas use device.
+In the biogas handling system, biogas—a product of the decomposition of the manure, typically comprising about 60% methane and 40% carbon dioxide, is collected, treated, and piped to a gas use device.